 For the beautiful Ali Luke, who requested a post about unschooling while running a business.

 If we’ve never met, and you got here because some lovely unschooler forwarded this to you, hello, and welcome!
-I’m Naomi, one half of Naomi-and-Dave.
+I’m Naomi.
 I’ve been running IttyBiz since 2006, and we’re unschoolers.
 The boys – Jack and Michael – are 7 and 15.
+(Edit: They’re now 10 and 17.
+Whoa.)

 So.
 Unschooling and business.
 Here’s what I’ve learned so far.